Ielmahi/Python-/HANGMANGAME/README.md

 ```

+Copy the above content and paste it into your README file.
+Make sure to save the file and commit it along with your code

 ## Author

 Ilias Elmahi

 - GitHub: [Ielmahi](https://github.com/Ielmahi)

-Copy the above content and paste it into your README file.
-Make sure to save the file and commit it along with your code.